PrefectHQ/prefect/docs/concepts/infrastructure.md

 ```
 </div>

 In this example we specify the `DockerContainer` infrastructure in addition to a preconfigured AWS S3 bucket [storage](/concepts/storage/) block.

-The default `deployment.yaml` filename may be edited as needed to add an infrastructure type or infrastructure settings.
+The default deployment YAML filename may be edited as needed to add an infrastructure type or infrastructure settings.

 ```yaml
 ###